MPL Philippines: Blacklist International-Smart Omega

 Dubbed as the "El Clasico" rivalry, Blacklist International and Smart Omega's rivalry starts when the Omega roster was still under Execration.

 In Season 7, Blacklist dominated the group stage, going 12–1 while Execration was tied for second with a 6–7 record.
 Both teams have competed against each other since Season 6, however, their prevalent rivalry was more detailed during Season 7.

 Blacklist International was able to secure a Grand Finals position and an MSC appearance after a 3–2 victory over AP Bren and a 3–1 victory over AURA.
 Execration meanwhile, had to start from the Lower Bracket Eliminations before crawling their way to the Grand Finals.
 Execration led the series 3–1 in the build up to Game 5.
 However, Blacklist would upset Execration and would win their first of three organization title in history.

 Execration and Blacklist International set up a PH vs. PH Finals in MSC 2021.
 Execration would maintain their momentum in a 3–1 lead and would eventually win their final international title as an Organization under the brand Execration when they defeated Blacklist.

 In Season 8, Execration left the MPL Philippines scene and the roster was eventually relinquished.
 Smart Omega eSports relinquished its own members and the organization would acquire the Execration roster leading up to MPL Philippines Season 8.
 Meanwhile, Salic "Hadji" Imam, Omega's Jungler would join Blacklist International during the offseason.
-This would compete the eventual "MV3" trio which included Edward "Edward" Dapadap and Kiel Calvin "OHEB" Soriano.
+This would compete the eventual "MV3" trio which included Edward "Edward" Dapadap and Kiel "Oheb" Soriano.
 Both teams would be caught in different situations regarding their players, most notably was Soriano lifting his middle finger after the conclusion of the second leg of Blacklist vs. Omega in the regular season, in which Soriano was penalized and subsequently suspended for the team's first series in the playoffs.

 Blacklist would still cruise with a 13–1 record while Omega settled for fourth with a 5–9 record.
 After a 3–1 victory over ECHO, Omega would surprise the defending champions after they defeated them 3 games to 1.
 However, Blacklist would rebound and defeat Omega in a 3–1 series in the Lower-Bracket Finals which eventually led to Blacklist winning both MPL Philippines Season 8 and the MLBB M3 World Championships.

 Omega would dismantle Blacklist during the proceeding season, defying them a playoff spot and subsequently ending their playoff-run.
 Omega would still rank sixth overall, but would dominate the playoffs, sweeping ECHO's super team in the Quarterfinals.
 Despite dropping to the lower-brackets after a 3–1 defeat to TNC, Omega would sweep the Kairi-led ONIC Philippines squad and sweep their rematch game against TNC Pro Team to clinch a Grand Finals spot for the first time since Season 6.
 Unfortunately, Omega would lose 4–1 to RSG in the Finals.